MYTAditya/MYTAditya-Structure-Pack-Maker/README.md

 # MYTAditya's Structure Pack Maker

 MYTAditya's Structure Pack Maker is an open source application made with [TurboWarp](https://turbowarp.org) (a [Scratch](https://scratch.mit.edu) mod).
 It can generate Minecraft Bedrock Edition behaviour packs which only can contain Minecraft Structure files.
-It's [open source on GitHub](https://github.com/MYTAditya/MYTAditya-Structure-Pack-Maker) on `GNU GPLv3`.
+It's [open source on GitHub](https://github.com/MYTAditya/MYTAditya-Structure-Pack-Maker) under `GNU GPLv3`.
+And [MYTA UUID Generator](https://github.com/MYTAditya/MYTAditya-Structure-Pack-Maker/blob/master/extensions/MYTAditya-UUID-Generator.js) extension is licensed under `MIT`

+### Different release frameworks

+The Windows build is a Installer EXE from built with Electron.<br>
+The Macintosh build is built from WKWebView.<br>
+The Linux build is built with Electron (64-bit only).<br>

 ### Difference between builds